 This one was mostly just my brain not really clicking.
 Instead of starting my daughter’s 529 as early in the pregnancy as possible, I just simply didn’t think about it and wound up starting it shortly after her birth.
 Those months during the pregnancy were months that could have been used for some very nice savings – and some very nice growth in what I saved.

-3. Not committing to cloth diapering as soon as we knew our second child was on the way.
+3. Not committing to cloth diapering as soon as our second child was on the way

 Shortly after we found out that our daughter was coming, we visited one of our friends who strongly advocated giving cloth diapering a shot.
 We didn’t.
 Just recently, though, we found out how easy it actually can be and are actively cloth diapering our daughter.
 I did the math earlier today and discovered that if we had started with them when the suggestion was originally made, we would actually be money ahead with cloth diapering at this point compared to the disposables (starting off on our son, then using them on both when our daughter joined the fray).

-4. Not listening to my wife and my own heart sooner with regards to committing to full-time writing.
+4. Not listening to my heart sooner about committing to full-time writing

 I was missing out on so much because of my hesitancy with making that decision.
 I spent most of a year with my life so tightly booked that there was scarcely room to breathe – it was so bad that later on I’ll probably call it “the lost year.”
 I knew in my heart that writing was the way to go for me – I just spent too much time trying to talk myself out of it and listening to others who were trying to do the same.